squera/AP-class/src/full_files/c07_project.md

 --------------------------------------------------------------------
 Each group is named after a single market (e.g., Milano, New York, Amsterdam, Tokyo, Singapore ...).
-Each group implements a single currency market with their name.
+Each group implements a single good market with their name.
 Details of the behaviour of the market are in the Market Protocol file.